Melbourne to Phillip Island: The Complete Travel Guide

 Flying in from interstate?

-Most guests flying from Perth, Brisbane, Sydney, Darwin or Adelaide will arrive into Melbourne’s Tullamarine Airport.
-From there, the island is approximately two hours by car - collect your hire car at the airport and head south on the M1.
+Most guests flying from Perth, Brisbane, Sydney, Darwin or Adelaide will arrive into Melbourne's Tullamarine Airport.
+From there, the island is approximately 1.5 to 2 hours by car — collect your hire car at the airport and head south on the M1.

 Many interstate guests spend a night in Melbourne on arrival and drive to the island the following morning, which we'd encourage.
 It breaks the journey, gives you a proper introduction to two destinations rather than one, and means you arrive on the island already rested rather than still travelling.